rspamd/rspamd.com/doc/configuration/selectors.md

 rcpt:rcpt3:weekends
 ```

-Combining of lists with different number of entries is not recommended - in this case the shortest of lists will be used:
+Combining of lists with different number of entries is not recommended - in this case the shortest of the lists will be used:

 ```
 id('rcpt');rcpts.take_n(5).addr.lower;urls.get_host.lower